 The College of Engineering offers a number of combined degree (BS/MS) programs for undergraduate students with outstanding academic records to encourage them to pursue advanced degrees.
 This allows well-qualified undergraduate students at Ohio State to start graduate study before completing their undergraduate degree.
-Enrolling in a combined BS/MS program can shorten the total time to get both a bachelor's degree and a master's degree.
-By enrolling in a combined BS/MS program, you are eligible to count up to 12* semester credit-hours of courses taken as a graduate student toward your bachelor's degree - and these credit-hours also count toward your master's degree.
+Enrolling in a combined BS/MS program can shorten the total time to get both bachelor's and master's degrees.
+By enrolling in a combined BS/MS program, students are eligible to count up to 12* semester credit-hours of courses taken as a graduate student toward their bachelor's degree - and these credit-hours also count toward the master's degree.

 You must meet all requirements imposed by the Graduate School for combined BS/MS programs.
 Section II of the official OSU Graduate School Handbook contains up-to-date information about these requirements.
 You are eligible to apply for a combined graduate & undergraduate program in Engineering if: